ntwalibas/blog/_drafts/2023-10-05-introduction-to-zero-noise-extrapolation.md

-It follows that equation $(9)$ relates the strength of the noise $\lambda$ to circuit parameters therefore we should be able to build a circuit for a particular noise strength of our desire.
+It follows that equation $(9)$ relates the strength of the noise $\lambda$ to circuit parameters therefore we should be able to build a circuit for any particular noise strength.

 ### Circuit folding algorithm
 Since $d$, $n$, and $s$ are positive integers, if we require $0 \le s < n$